 Good to know....

-We believe the guidance of a local expert will make a big difference in your Roman Holiday, of course!
+We believe the guidance of a local expert makes a big difference in your Roman Holiday, of course!

-Moreover there are some sites where you will have an internal guide or audioguide service included in your admission ticket and we are here also to help you save some money and rather have an extra bottle of wine for dinner!
+Moreover, there are some sites where you will have an internal guide or audioguide service included in your admission ticket and we are here also to help you save some money and rather have an extra bottle of wine at dinner!

 Here is the list of some palaces, museums and attractions where you do not need us and the link to reserve a visit or receive informations:

 - Domus di Palazzo Valentini: highly recommended, it’s a virtual reconstruction of two ancient Roman houses now buried by a Renaissance palace.
-The tour is suitable at all ages, children and teens love it!
+The tour suits all ages, children and teens love it!
 You are given an audioguide.
 Reservation is mandatory.
-This visit can be combined with an orientation in the city centre or with an Ancient Rome tour.
+This visit can be combined with our orientation in the city centre or with our Ancient Rome tour.

 - Villa Medici is a gorgeous Renaissance Villa now housing the Academy of Fine Arts for France in Italy.
-You will mainly visit the gorgeous garden, enjoying an incredible panorama over Rome (the page is in Italian and French but they also offer visits in English).
-Great combination with a tour of the city centre, a bike tour in the Borghese park or our “Grand Tour” walk.
+You will mainly visit the gorgeous garden and few rooms, enjoying an incredible panorama over Rome.
+Great combination with our tour of the city centre, a bike tour in the Borghese park or our “Grand Tour” walk.

-- Catacombs generally arrange internal group tours for security reasons.
-If you are interested in a deeper tour along the Appian Way, to St.Agnes’ complex or to the “Underground Rome”, we will include the catacombs in those visits.
-If you are just curious to see the catacombs’ tunnels you can go on own to San Callisto, San Sebastiano, Catacombe di Domitilla, Sant’Agnese, Catacombe di Priscilla.
+- Catacombs arrange internal group tours for security reasons.
+If you are interested in a deeper tour along the Appian Way, to St.Agnes’ complex or to the “Underground Rome”, we will include the catacombs in those visits (but we cannot guide you there).
+If you are just curious to see the catacombs’ tunnels, you can go on own to San Callisto, San Sebastiano, Catacombe di Domitilla, Sant’Agnese, Catacombe di Priscilla.
 We can reserve private access to the Jewish Catacombs of Rome.

 - Jewish Museum: the interesting museum of the Jewish Community of Rome is located under the Roman Synagogue and your ticket includes the visit of the Synagogue as well.
-You can combine it with a tour of the Ghetto and Trastevere or with our Food Tour near Campo de’ Fiori market.
+You can combine it with our tour of the Ghetto, Trastevere or with our Food Tour near Campo de’ Fiori market/Trastevere.

 - Domus Aurea is the latin name of the Golden Palace of Nero, an incredible archaeological site currently under restoration and only accessible with internal guides during weekends.
-This visit can be combined with the Ancient Rome tour or with the Archaeological Museum of Rome.
+This visit can be combined with our Ancient Rome tour or with a visit to the Archaeological Museum of Rome.

 - Segway tours: we openly declared here we do not like segways in Rome, but if you really like this tour or you have promised your children … well, you can contact Rome by Segway